 NEURA Robotics · Humanoid · Pre-order

 4NE-1 is tracked on ui44 as a pre-order humanoid robot from NEURA Robotics.
-The database currently records a listed price of €98.000, a release date of 2024, ~2 hours battery life, Not disclosed charging time, and a published stack that includes 3D Vision (360°), Force/Torque Sensors (all joints), and Sensor Skin plus Wi-Fi and Remote Operation.
+The database currently records a listed price of €98.000, a release date of 2024, ~2 hours battery life, Not disclosed charging time, and a published stack that includes 3D Vision (360°), Force/Torque Sensors (all joints), and Sensor Skin plus Wi-Fi 6 and Ethernet.

 NEO